 Are you thinking about a trip to the Fairmont Banff Springs Hotel?

-When you are ready to book your Fairmont Banff Springs Hotel vacation, please remember that I am also a veteran travel agent and Canada expert and can assist you with your travel plans.
+When you are ready to book your Fairmont Banff Springs Hotel vacation, please remember that I am also a veteran travel advisor and Canada expert and can assist you with your travel plans.
 My partnership with Signature Travel Network (as an independent affiliate of Plaza travel) allows me access to exclusive amenities with extras like free breakfast daily, room upgrades, resort credits and more.
-For more information, please visit the Luxe Journeys Travel website or fill out this travel request form!
+For more information, please visit the Wander & Bloom Travel website!